2.2.9 Change File Permissions

 It is possible to perform many of these configuration steps using the OpenWrt web GUI.
 To do so, consult the OpenWrt Wiki for instructions.

-SecureOffice can simultaneously be a client for external VPN servers and / or server for private VPN services such as a network of other SecureOffice nodes, forming a larger geographically distributed, load sharing enterprise (or dissident) network with full remote access for VPN clients.
+SecureOffice can simultaneously be a client for external VPN servers and / or server for private VPN services such as client devices remotely connected to SecureOffice or a network of other SecureOffice nodes, forming a larger geographically distributed, load sharing enterprise (or dissident) network with full remote access for VPN clients.

 OpenWrt / SecureOffice VPN requires three packages to be installed: